bayesimpact/retrospective-bot/DEPLOY.md

 Clone Glossary Bot's repository and cd into the resulting directory:

 ```
-git clone git@github.com:codeforamerica/glossary-bot.git
+git clone git@github.com:bayesimpact/retrospective-bot.git
-cd glossary-bot
+cd retrospective-bot
 ```

 Now, create a new Heroku application.
-You can give it a name: `heroku create my-glossary-bot`, or let Heroku generate one: `heroku create`.
+You can give it a name: `heroku create my-retrospective-bot`, or let Heroku generate one: `heroku create`.
 You won't see this name in Slack, it'll just be part of the URL that Slack uses to communicate with the bot behind the scenes.

 ```
 heroku create
 ```

-When you deploy your app, it'll be reachable at a URL like `https://my-glossary-bot.herokuapp.com/`.
+When you deploy your app, it'll be reachable at a URL like `https://my-retrospective-bot.herokuapp.com/`.
 Enter this URL into the **URL** field of the Slash Commands integration on Slack.
 See the [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-python-o#deploy-your-application-to-heroku) for more configuration options.

 To give the bot everything it needs to communicate with Slack, set the config variables you saved when you set up the Slack integrations above.
 The **Token** from the Slash Command integration: